TheNextLvl-net/goPaintAdvanced/README.md

 but with many improvements and fixes.
 We aim to be always up-to-date and use new technology instead of hanging on to old and dead code.

+> [!IMPORTANT]
+> goPaintAdvanced only supports the latest version of Paper (1.20.6)
+> Therefor at least Java version 21 is required

 ## Major Changes

 ### Done